 Amphitheater and event space

 Another great community asset in Camden is the event space.
-The amphitheater/stage is a great addition to this part of town, bringing people together to enjoy a variety of events and performances.
+The amphitheater/stage is a beloved addition to this part of town, bringing people together to enjoy a variety of events and performances like concerts and festivals.

 Camden's Waterfront – The Main Attraction